Asan4ik/Dec-19-Lesson/README.md

-That repository was created during a lesson in *ITStep academy*.
+This repository was created during a lesson in *ITStep academy*.
 It contains some random projects i made.